Faulty Successive Cancellation Decoding of Polar Codes for the Binary Erasure Channel: Polar Codes

 \subsection{Successive Cancellation Decoding of Polar Codes}

 Without loss of generality, we assume the output alphabet of the BEC $W$ to be $\mathcal{Y} = \{-1,0,+1\}$, where $0$ denotes an erasure, while $-1$ corresponds to the binary input $1$ and $+1$ corresponds to the binary input $0$.
-The successive cancellation (SC) decoder proposed by Ar{\i}kan decodes the synthetic channels $W_{n}^{(\mathbf{s})},~\mathbf{s} \in \mathcal{A}_n,$ successively following a natural ordering with respect to $i$ (this is equivalent to a top-down decoding order of the $W_{3,0}^{(\mathbf{s})},~s \in \{+,-\}^3$, channels in Figure~\ref{fig:polartransform}).
-The channels $\mathbf{s} \notin \mathcal{A}_n$ do not need to be decoded as, by construction, their input is know a-priori to the receiver.
-In order to estimate the input of the synthetic channel $W_{n}^{(\mathbf{s})}$, the $2^n$ channel outputs resulting from $2^n$ independent uses of $W$ are combined pair-wise through through a full binary tree structure of depth $n$ that is identical to the channel combining structure of Figure~\ref{fig:polartransform}.
-Let $f^+$ and $f^-$ be defined as
+The SC decoder proposed by Ar{\i}kan~\cite[Section VIII]{Arikan2009} decodes the synthetic channels $W_{n}^{(\mathbf{s})},~\mathbf{s} \in \mathcal{A}_n,$ successively following a natural ordering with respect to $i$ (this is equivalent to a top-down decoding order of the $W_{3,0}^{(\mathbf{s})},~s \in \{+,-\}^3$, channels in Figure~\ref{fig:polartransform}).
+The input of the channels $\mathbf{s} \notin \mathcal{A}_n$ does not need to be decoded as, by construction, it is known a-priori to the receiver.

+In order to estimate the input of the synthetic channel $W_{n}^{(\mathbf{s})}$, the $N$ channel outputs resulting from $N$ independent uses of $W$, i.e., the outputs of $W^{(\emptyset)}_{0,k},~k = 0,\hdots,N$, are combined pair-wise through a full binary tree structure of depth $n$ that is identical to the channel combining structure of Figure~\ref{fig:polartransform}.
+For each combining step, one of two possible update rules is used depending on the synthetic channel $\mathbf{s}$ and the stage $s$ that is being processed.
+More specifically, the two possible update rules are